 - Increase in demand as the country’s infrastructure ages and new construction continues

 The person who completes a two-year trade program today enters a labor market where employers are competing for workers.
 Starting salaries reflect that competition.
 Job security is as close to guaranteed as any occupation in the modern economy.
-The person who completes a four-year degree in communications, psychology, or sociology enters a labor market where they are one of thousands of applicants for positions that may not exist by the time they graduate.
+The person who completes a four-year degree in communications, psychology, or sociology enters a labor market where they are one of thousands of applicants for positions that may not exist by graduation.

 The Strongest Counterargument — and Why the Data Defeats It